tkinneen/leetcodeProblems/README.md

 # leetcodeProblems

-Working through Leetcode's programming interview problems to increase my algorithm skills.
-C++ and Python solutions will be added for each problem.
+Working through Leetcode's programming interview problems to strengthen my algorithm skills.
+Focusing on Python for this latest round.

-Included with each solution is a main file that instantiates/calls the solution class, passing in the Example1 test input so you can easily work in your favorite IDE.
-For beginners LeetCode's site can feel like a black box where it isn't clear how the solution is being called.
+For each solution I've provided a main function that populates the test objects that get passed to the Solution class.
+This allows you to work in your favorite IDE as opposed to the one provided on Leetcode's website.
+Hopefully this helps some noobies :)